matthiasthomasbecker/AmaltheaToRCM/README.md

 This case study comprises a BBW application consisting of 11 runnables and tasks as well as 10 labels used for communication.
 * <b>WATERS 2017 Industrial Challenge</b>
 This case study is the <a href="https://www.ecrts.org/archives/index652a.html?id=ecrts17">2017 WATERS Industrial Challenge</a>.
 The application consists of more than 1200 runnables that are mapped to 21 tasks, and 10000 labels used for communication.
+The WATERS 2017 Amalthea model has been modified as follows:
+  * Migrated to version 0.9.7
+  * Added the unit "Hz" to the clock domain
+  * Removed the feature "accessElement" from the model as it was no longer supported after model migration.

 ## Expert Interviews